Harahan/Harahan.github.io/_pages/about.md

 # News

 <div class="news-box" markdown="1">
+- *2026.04*: &nbsp;🎉🎉 Our LinVideo is selected as a Highlight Poster.
 - *2026.04*: &nbsp;🎉🎉 Our Focus-dLLM is accepted to ACL (Main).
 - *2026.02*: &nbsp;🎉🎉 Our MoDES and LinVideo are accepted to CVPR.
 - *2026.01*: &nbsp;🎉🎉 Our QVGen is accepted to ICLR.